Business Traveler Guide

 JetBlue TrueBlue

-Also, Jetblue does have a handful of partner airlines but generally speaking it’s much more difficult to get outsized value from JetBlue points than from other programs, so JetBlue status is mostly useful if you live in New York, Boston, or Los Angeles.
+Also, JetBlue does have a handful of partner airlines but generally speaking it’s much more difficult to get outsized value from JetBlue points than from other programs, so JetBlue status is mostly useful if you live in New York, Boston, or Los Angeles.

 101 recommended approach for absolute beginner switching from debit cards (cards to get and which hotels, airlines to prioritize)

-If you’re lucky enough to be able to put business expenses on your personal credit card and get reimbursed, business travel can be an incredibly lucrative source of points and miles with the right combination of credit cards.
+If you’re lucky enough to be able to put business expenses on your own credit card and get reimbursed, business travel can be an incredibly lucrative source of points and miles with the right combination of credit cards.
 And even if you’re required to use a corporate card, some credit cards offer significant perks just for holding them.
 If you’re a business traveler new to credit cards, here are a few steps to follow.

 #1: Pay off your credit cards every month.
 Credit cards that earn miles and points have extremely high-interest rates, which far outweigh the rewards you can earn from using the card.

 #4: Start with a credit card that offers solid rewards on travel.
-For most business travelers, the Chase Sapphire Reserve is a solid bet: you’ll get 3 points for every dollar spent on travel and restaurant purchases, a $300 travel credit every year, a Priority Pass for airport lounge access, and a credit of up to $100 to enroll in Global Entry or TSA PreCheck.
-The points you earn with the card can be transferred to airline and hotel partners or redeemed directly for travel at a value of 1.5 cents per point.
+For most business travelers, even though it’s a personal card, the Chase Sapphire Reserve® is a solid bet: you’ll get 3 points for every dollar spent on dining, a $300 travel credit every year, a Priority Pass Select lounge access, and a credit of up to $120 to enroll in Global Entry or TSA PreCheck®.
+The points you earn with the card can be transferred to airline and hotel partners or redeemed directly in the Chase Travelâ„ portal for outsized value.

-So if you don’t have much of credit history, consider starting with another Chase card first like the Chase Freedom Unlimited: because you’ll still earn valuable Chase Ultimate Rewards points, and if you sign up for the Sapphire Reserve later you can transfer those points to the new card.
+So if you don’t have much of a credit history, consider starting with another Chase card first like the Chase Freedom Unlimited: because you’ll still earn valuable Chase Ultimate Rewards points, and if you sign up for the Sapphire Reserve later you can transfer those points to the new card.
 Therefore, you can maximize your points for Hotels and Flights with our Chase Ultimate Rewards Sweet Spots.

 #5: Open a credit card with your preferred hotel chain.
 As mentioned above, hotel credit cards generally offer some level of elite status just for holding the card, for that reason you will immediately improve your experience at those hotels.
 Furthermore, you’ll also earn more points for every stay with your elite status, and even more if you use the card to pay for stays at that hotel chain.